muratk5n/thirdwave/en/README.md

 over to China and think they are scotfree. if they really cared about the environment they would tariff that pollution.
 Of course that would be inflationary and/or could mean less shopping.
 But let's think about that - do kids really need that Mr. Potatohead toy?
-Parents can make it from potato from the grocery store.
+Parents can DIY make it using regular potato.

 ---